espocrm/documentation/docs/development/metadata/app-entity-manager-params.md

 Path: metadata > app > entityManagerParams

 Additional entity parameters.
 Defined parameters are available in the entity manager.
-Global and entity type specific parameters can be defined.
+Global, template type and entity type specific parameters can be defined.

 Example: